RenzoTejada/dividelo/README.txt

-=== Divídelo para Woocommerce ===
+=== Divídelo para WooCommerce ===
 Contributors: renzotejada
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Tags: divídelo, interbank, coutas, peru
+Tags: dividelo, interbank, cuota, peru
 Requires at least: 5.2
 Tested up to: 5.9.3
-Stable tag: 0.0.2
+Stable tag: trunk
 Requires PHP: 5.6.20

-Este plugin de Divídelo agregar el componente de simulación de cuotas para clientes exclusivos de Interbank.
+This Divídelo plugin adds the installment simulation component for Interbank's exclusive clients.

-Encontrará esta misma información en el readme.txt del plugin y en nuestro sitio web https://renzotejada.com
+You will find the same information in the plugin's readme.txt and on our website **https://renzotejada.com**.

 == Description ==

-Este plugin de **Divídelo** agregar el componente de simulación de cuotas para clientes exclusivos de Interbank.
+This **Divídelo** plugin adds the installment simulation component for Interbank's exclusive clients.

-Encontrará esta misma información en el readme.txt del plugin y en nuestro sitio web **https://renzotejada.com**
+You will find the same information in the plugin's readme.txt and on our website **https://renzotejada.com**.

 = View more plugins =